 - For participants with internships of less than 12 months, BAFF provides a round-trip ticket with a changeable return date.
 Participants are responsible for changing the return flight date.
 One flight-change fee will be reimbursed after the change to the flight schedule is made.
 NOTE: Round-trip tickets are good for one year only.
 Participants provided with a round-trip ticket must return within one year, even if their J-1 visa or DS-7002 specifies a longer legal stay.

 All airfare reservations must be made by participants through the BAFF Travel Consultant.

 Carlson Wagonlit Travel

 fax: +371 67 828 199

-Price of a round trip ticket should not exceed the amount indicated in your award report.
-In case you have any questions concerning your travel, contact the BAFF office.
-After you book your flight, the travel agency will send the invoice directly to BAFF.
+Price of a round-trip ticket should not exceed the amount indicated in your award report.
+If you have questions about your travel, contact the BAFF office.
+After you book your flight, the travel agency will send an invoice directly to BAFF.
 Please note that BAFF is not able to process payments with any other travel agency – you should, therefore, book your flights via Carlson Wagonlit Travel.
-You should not purchase a ticket with your own funds without getting BAFF's approval.
+You should not purchase a ticket with your own funds without BAFF's approval.

 Before traveling to the U.S. to begin your intern, study, or research program, BAFF will organize an orientation and reception for all participants.
-You will be notified of the exact date, time, and location by email.
-The Orientation will cover a variety of topics that are of great importance to the success of your experience.
-It is also a great opportunity to meet and network with all participants who have been accepted into a BAFF program.
+You’ll be notified of the exact date, time, and location by email.
+The orientation will cover a variety of topics of great importance to the success of your experience.
+It’s also a great opportunity to meet and network with all participants who have been accepted into a BAFF program.